-- A good washing procedure is essential to obtain correct and precise analytical data. - It is therefore recommended to use a good quality ELISA microplate washer, maintained at the best level of washing performances.
+- 1. A good washing procedure is essential to obtain correct and precise analytical data. - 2.
+It is therefore recommended to use a good quality ELISA microplate washer, maintained at the best level of washing performances.
 In general, no less than 5 automatic washing cycles of 350-400μl/well are sufficient to avoid false positive reactions and high background. - To avoid cross-contaminations of the plate with sample or HRP-conjugate, after incubation do not discard the content of the wells but allow the plate washer to aspirate it automatically. - 4.
-Anyway, we recommend calibrating the washing system on the kit itself in order to match the declared analytical performances.
-Assure that the microplate washer liquid dispensing channels are not blocked or contaminated and sufficient volume of Wash buffer is dispensed each time into the wells. - 5.
-In case of manual washing, we suggest to carry out 5 cycles, dispensing 350-400μl/well and aspirating the liquid for 5 times.
-If poor results (high background) are observed, increase the washing cycles or soaking time per well. - In any case, the liquid aspirated out the strips should be treated with a sodium hypochlorite solution at a final concentration of 2.5% for 24 hours, before liquids are wasted in an appropriate way.
+It is recommended that the washing system should be calibrated on the kit itself in order to match the declared analytical performances.
+Assure that the microplate washer's liquid dispensing channels are not blocked or contaminated, and sufficient volume of Wash buffer is dispensed each time into the wells. - In case of manual washing, we suggest to carry out 5 cycles, dispensing 350-400μl/well and aspirating the liquid for 5 times.
+If poor results (high background) are observed, increase the washing cycles or soaking time per well. - 6.
+In any case, the liquid aspirated out the strips should be treated with a sodium hypochlorite solution at a final concentration of 2.5% for 24 hours, before liquids are wasted in an appropriate way.